 Things have changed again around 2013-14.
 For a number of reasons combined with the proliferation already mentioned, access managers have increasingly been used for Internet-facing applications, both for users in the corporate network and outside.

-VPN users where a fraction of the workforce, whereas application users are almost everyone.
+VPN users were a fraction of the workforce, whereas application users are almost everyone.
 VPN aren’t cheap, a design status quo therefore became an expensive option.
 This is one reason for the change.
 Another reason is that applications have facilitated the move by supporting federation protocols, thus delegating authentication to access managers.
 Etc.

 Following this change in the architecture, Access Management vendors started to get requests from their customers, mostly large organizations, to enforce MFA on the SSO.
 Indeed, when the first authentication is also the last one, it better be secure.
 Vendors were pragmatic: to cover a new area of expertise where they don’t have skills or components, they acquired or partnered.
 Microsoft acquired PhoneFactor; CA acquired Arcot; Ping, after initially partnering with inWebo, changed its mind and acquired Accell, Salesforce acquired Toopher.
 These vendors have then built their own MFA offering based on the acquisition (except maybe CA, but this is another story).
 Other vendors have partnered, such as Forgerock, SailPoint, or OneLogin.
 Some have built their own solution from scratch.
 Some have maintained a mixed approach, offering both an in-house solution (built or acquired) and third-party solutions.